-Further remarks on the useless state of the lower limbs, p.
-9. 2 be generally considered a natural deformity rather than a disease, and will be alluded to for the sake of illustration.
-The occurrence of this variety of disease at various periods of life, and from different causes, occasions the symptoms to differ in some respects, but so materially as to prevent me from attempting a general history of the progress and effects of the complaint.
+THIS variety of spinal distortion is more frequently formed than any other, and on this account, may be first considered.
+It is induced during childhood, puberty, and more rarely in adult age.
+In old age, the curvature of senility sometimes occurs, and might be generally considered a natural deformity rather than a disease, and will be alluded to for the sake of illustration.
+The occurrence of this variety of disease at various periods of life, and from different causes, occasions the symptoms to differ in some respects, but not so materially as to prevent me from attempting a general history of the progress and effects of the complaint.